ariframadhani/laravel-search/README.md

   $relation = [
     'supplyer' => ['name', 'info']

-    // this 'supplyer' name was caled from item's model below ];
+    // this 'supplyer' name was caled from item's model above ];
 ```